jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 Another thing I could not find in Vespa is support for index sorting, which I consider one of the most powerful (and under-used) tool of the Lucene toolbox.

-It would be interesting to get Vespa included in https://tantivy-search.github.io/bench/ at some point, to better quantify how these differences in design/implementation translate in terms of performance.
+It would be interesting to get Vespa included in [Search Benchmark, The Game](https://tantivy-search.github.io/bench/) at some point, to better quantify how these differences in design/implementation of lexical search translate in terms of performance.